Babimost: History

 Upon the Second Partition of Poland in 1793, the town fell to Prussia.
-In 1807, it was regained by Poles as part of the short-lived Duchy of Warsaw.
+After the successful Greater Poland uprising of 1806, it was regained by the Poles and included within the short-lived Duchy of Warsaw.
 At the Congress of Vienna in 1815, it again passed to Prussia, and was incorporated into the Grand Duchy of Posen.
 Prussians conducted a policy of Germanisation towards the local population.
 German was introduced in Polish schools, German colonists were settled to change the ethnic composition.
 Between 1818 and 1938 it was part of the Bomst district within the Prussian Regierungsbezirk Posen, though the administrative seat was at Wollstein (Wolsztyn).
-When the town became part of the German Empire in 1871, it had 2272 inhabitants, of whom 1042 were Catholics (mostly Poles), 1070 were Protestants (mostly Germans) and 160 Jewish.
+When the town became part of the German Empire in 1871, it had 2,272 inhabitants, of whom 1,042 were Catholics (mostly Poles), 1,070 were Protestants (mostly Germans) and 160 Jewish.
 Despite attempts at Germanisation, Poles founded new organizations in the town, including an agricultural association (Kółko Rolnicze), People's Bank (Bank Ludowy) and the Catholic Association of Polish Youth (Katolicki Związek Młodzieży Polskiej).

 After Poland regained independence in 1918, Poles from the town and the surrounding area actively joined the Greater Poland Uprising to rejoin the area with Poland.
 On January 24, 1919, the insurgents captured Babimost, but under the Treaty of Versailles the town remained within Germany.
 In the interwar period, the town lay on the border with the Second Polish Republic; remaining with the German province of Posen-West Prussia and from 1938 to 1945 as part of the Province of Brandenburg.
 The majority of the town's population was German-speaking, while up to a third of its residents were Poles.
 Attempts at Germanisation intensified, in response Poles set up private schools, gathered in theater groups and choirs, Polish press was spreading, and Polish organizations were active.
-In 1939, 1950 inhabitants were registered as citizens of the town, of whom 600 were ethnic Polish.
+In 1939, 1,950 inhabitants were registered as citizens of the town, of whom 600 were ethnic Polish.
 During the German invasion of Poland, in September 1939, the Germans arrested several regional Polish activists (including local Polish leader Jan Cichy), who were then deported to Nazi concentration camps, and later also expelled several Polish families from the county.

 After the Vistula–Oder Offensive of the Red Army in the late days of World War II, large parts of the town lay in ruins.
-In 1945, Babimost was reintegrated with Poland and its German was to be expelled was expelled by the new administration.
-However, with Polish and German ethnicity coexisting over centuries, no clear division between Poles and Germans could be made, so that the majority of those who were to be expelled, could stay by renouncing any German language and culture.
+In 1945, Babimost was reintegrated with Poland and its German inhabitants were to be expelled by the new administration in accordance with the Potsdam Agreement.
+However, with Polish and German ethnicities coexisting over centuries, no clear division between Poles and Germans could be made, so that the majority of those who were to be expelled, could stay by renouncing any German language and culture.